-So, you’ve decided to change direction with your career and move away from the bench work.
-You’ve identified those of your transferable skills, abilities, and areas of expertise that you want to develop in the next phase of your career.
+So, you’ve decided to change direction with your career and move away from bench work.
+You’ve identified the transferable skills, abilities, and areas of expertise that you want to develop in the next phase of your career.
 You have evaluated your personal values and researched possible career paths.
 You now know what you want to do next and the companies that hire people to do that.

 The next step is convincing others—especially potential employers—that you can and will do that new job.
 To make a successful transition, it’s time for a complete professional makeover.

 Before you can convince others that you can do something, you need to really believe it yourself.
 If you become energized when thinking or talking about this new field, and if you are always looking for more information and ways to try it out, you know you are on the right path.
 Identifying things you have already done will give you confidence as well as provide specific examples you can use when talking to new colleagues and potential employers.
 For example, if you want to move into technical writing, start listing all the things you have written, including lab reports, papers, newsletter articles, proposals, and so on.

 Since you’ve proven you can do it, you can describe yourself in terms of your new field.
 To continue with our example, you’re not “a chemist who likes to write,” you are a “technical writer with a background in chemistry.”
 Just by switching the order, you will change others’ first impression of you and also reinforce how you think of yourself.
 Describing yourself this way will also make you start feeling like a technical writer.